Blue Marble Geographics Leadership

 Cíntia Miranda Director of Marketing

 Cíntia Miranda is a veteran marketer with more than two decades of professional marketing experience in the United States and abroad.
 Working collaboratively with cross-functional teams at Blue Marble Geographics, Cíntia is responsible for building strategic marketing campaigns focused on brand recognition, lead generation, and market growth worldwide.
 She also leads a dynamic team dedicated to producing world-class marketing by promoting a culture of collaboration, productivity, and innovation.
-Cíntia holds a bachelor’s degree in Business Administration with a concentration in International Management and a Master’s degree in Business Administration with a concentration in Marketing, both from the University of Massachusetts at Boston.
-She’s currently pursuing her doctorate degree in Business Administration at Wilmington University.
+Cíntia holds a Doctorate in Business Administration with a research focus in consumer behavior from Wilmington University and a Master’s in Business Administration with a concentration in marketing from the University of Massachusetts at Boston.

 Stephanie Martini Quality Assurance Manager